AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Overview.md

 ---
-keyword: [Cloud Assistant, remote command, O&M plug-in, Alibaba Cloud, ECS]
+keyword: [Cloud Assistant, remote commands, O&M plug-ins, send files]
 ---

 # Overview

-Cloud Assistant is an Alibaba Cloud proprietary tool used to perform O&M and deployment tasks for ECS.
-Cloud Assistant can automatically run batch, PowerShell, or shell commands on multiple instances at a time without the need to connect to the instances.
-You can use Cloud Assistant to perform different tasks such as running automated O&M scripts, polling processes, installing or uninstalling software, updating applications, and installing patches.
+Cloud Assistant is a native automated operations and maintenance \(O&M\) tool designed for Elastic Compute Service \(ECS\).
+It can batch maintain ECS instances, execute shell, PowerShell and batch scripts, and send files on ECS instances.
+You do not need to enter passwords, log on to instances, or use jump servers when you perform these operations.
+Typically, you can use Cloud Assistant to install and uninstall software, start and stop services, distribute configuration files, and execute other commands or scripts.

 ## Features

-After you install the Cloud Assistant client on ECS instances, you can use Cloud Assistant to perform the following operations on the instances in the ECS console or by calling API operations:
+After ECS instances that are installed with the Cloud Assistant client enter the **Running** \(`Running`\) state, you can use Cloud Assistant to perform the following operations on the instances by using the ECS console or by calling API operations:

--   Run batch, PowerShell \(for Windows instances\), or shell \(for Linux instances\) commands on one or more instances that are in the **Running** \(`Running`\) state.
+-   Run batch and PowerShell scripts on Windows instances, or run shell scripts on Linux instances.
+-   Upload files to the instances.
 -   Run the same command on multiple instances.
-The execution status and results on different instances do not affect each other.
+The execution status and results on an instance do not affect other instances.
 -   Configure custom parameters in Cloud Assistant commands to adapt the commands to the needs of different scenarios.

 **Note:** Cloud Assistant does not proactively initiate operations.
 You have full control over all Cloud Assistant operations.

 ## Scenarios

 Cloud Assistant can help you perform deployment and O&M tasks on ECS instances.
 The following list provides some examples:

 -   Uploading and running automated O&M scripts
--   Running existing scripts on instances
+-   Running existing scripts installed on instances
 -   Managing software lifecycle
 -   Deploying code or applications
 -   Polling processes